germal/OpenCVB/README.md

     recently?
 Post if some configuration problems prevent the camera from working in OpenCVB.

--   Python Scripts Fail: check OpenCVB Options Python setting (in the Settings icon.)
+-   Python Scripts Fail: this is likely a missing package.
+Run the algorithm “PythonPackages.py” in OpenCVB to verify that all the necessary packages are installed.
+If still failing, check the Python setting in the Options (click the Settings icon.)
 Make sure it points to the Python version that was installed.
 Test Python scripts independently using \<OpenCVB Home Directory\>/VB_Classes/Python/PythonDebug.sln.
-Also review the list of required packages in the Python section below.

 **Build New Experiments**